agrzeszczak/AutoGenForms/README.md

 An auto generating form system based off of the database tables.
 It does not correctly handle the saving of the data.
 Just the front end display of the information.

+This system is designed for direct access to databases by admins through a web interface.

 ## Warning
 This is still in development.
 Use at your own risk!